ccontavalli/bazel-example/README.md

     load("@bazel_gazelle//:deps.bzl", "gazelle_dependencies")
     gazelle_dependencies()

-3. Add `gazelle` as a buildable tool in the top level `BUILD.bazel` file:
+3. Add `gazelle` as a buildable tool in the top level `BUILD.bazel` file.
+The important part here is to costumize the comment just before the `gazelle(...)` rule, as it tells gazelle how your own golang code will be referenced in import statements.
+To be clear, let's say in the `backend` directory you have a `lib` subdirectory.
+To import that code, you would normally have something like `import "github.com/whatever/backend/lib"`.
+   The `#prefix` you have to provide gazelle - which can be any arbitrary string - is this `github.com/whatever`.
+   Basically, it tells gazelle "really, anything my go code tries to import that starts with github.com/whatever comes from this same directory, no need to download it.
+For example, for this repository, we'd have:

     load("@bazel_gazelle//:def.bzl", "gazelle")
-    # gazelle:prefix github.com/example/project
+    # gazelle:prefix github.com/ccontavalli/bazel-example
     gazelle(name = "gazelle")

-4. Finally, tested the setup, by running:
+4. Finally, test the setup by running:

     bazel run //:gazelle